Brave Frontier: Development

 The game was first announced after the Gaming Company A-Lim was officially registered in March 2013.
 The company, formed from the combined efforts of Gumi Ventures, B-Dash Ventures, and Fuji Startup Ventures, a company owned by Fuji TV.
 Hironao Kunimitsu officially stated that the company would have "key advantage over other game-makers in the market."
 Hisatoshi Hayakashi, the game's executive producer stated that the game was inspired from various RPG games such as Final Fantasy, Valkyrie Profile, Romancing SaGa, Star Ocean and the Tales series; Hayashi explained, "Originally, we wanted to have players walk around towns and dungeons, but then we thought about mobile devices and small screens and suddenly, knowing how far you were into a dungeon was quite scary, and walking in towns was not as enjoyable as it should be.
 But I am convinced that if we can somehow represent the fact that players are walking around cities and dungeons, talking to people and fighting monsters, all on a mobile device, they will really get into the RPG world."

 Promotional units

 Following the game's release, several promotional in-game units were released exclusively in both Japanese and global versions of the game, including crossover units from magazines such as Famitsu and other smartphone games such as Emperors SaGa, Deemo, Puzzle Trooper, Rise of Mana, Secret of Mana, Tales of Link, Rune Story, The King of Fighters, Phantom of the Kill, Shin Megami Tensei IV: Apocalypse, Final Fantasy Brave Exvius, Blazing Odyssey and Crystal of Reunion.
 The developers also collaborated with other media franchises such as Crypton Future Media's Vocaloid mascot Hatsune Miku the film series The Hobbit and Eagle Talon.

+Release

+Brave Frontier was released in July 2013 in Japan.

+The game, Brave Frontier 2, and Brave Frontier ReXona were shut down with on April 25, 2022.